bourumir-wyngs/rs-opw-kinematics/README.md

 now becomes the pose of the tool center point, not any part of the robot.
 The robot can also be placed on a [base](https://docs.rs/rs-opw-kinematics/1.3.2/rs_opw_kinematics/tool/struct.Base.html), further supporting the conditions much closer to the real industrial environment.

-"Robot with the tool" and "Robot on the base" can be constructed around any Kinematics trait, and implement the Kinematics trait themselves.
-It is possible to cascade them.
+"Robot with the tool" and "Robot on the base" can be constructed around any [Kinematics](https://docs.rs/rs-opw-kinematics/1.3.2/rs_opw_kinematics/kinematic_traits/trait.Kinematics.html) trait, and implement this trait themselves.
+It is possible to cascade them, constructing a robot on a base and with the tool (or two tools if the first is a receptacle of the tool changer).

 # Example